Starwaster/DeadlyReentry/Readme_DREC.txt

 Module Manager is required for DREC to work.

 A note on settings:
-1. Playing on Stock Kerbin, want traditional DRE functionality: [b]don't change anything[/b]
+1. Playing on Stock Kerbin, want traditional DRE level of heating: don't change anything
 2. Playing on Stock Kerbin, want realistic levels of heat on reentry (i.e. faking an 8km/sec reentry): set the shockwave exponent and multiplier to taste; I suggest exponent 1.12 to start.
 You will need heat shields built for RSS.
-3. Playing on Real-scale Kerbin (RSS), want realistic heating: [b]don't change anything.[/b] Use RSS class heat shields.
+3. Playing on Real-scale Kerbin (Real Solar System), want realistic heating: don't change anything.
+Use RSS class heat shields.
-4. Playing on Real-scale Kerbin, want traditional DRE functionality: set _heat_ multiplier to 12 or so.
+4. Playing RSS, want traditional DRE level of heating: set _heat_ multiplier to 12 or so.

-You can get heatshields configured for DRE, and much more, in the Realism Overhaul release thread. http://forum.kerbalspaceprogram.com/threads/59207
+You can get heatshields configured for RSS, and much more, in the Realism Overhaul release thread. http://forum.kerbalspaceprogram.com/threads/59207